Public information sheet from the NT Aboriginal Land Councils

 Date: Mar 20, 2020

-This is an open message to traditional Aboriginal owners, remote community members and the public about the Coronavirus pandemic from the four Land Councils in the NT.
-We are working hard to make sure we can still provide services out bush and keep our staff and community safe and well.
+An open message to traditional owners, remote community members and the public about the coronavirus pandemic from the four land councils in the NT.

 All of the Land Councils are operating as close to normal as possible and we remain committed to delivering essential services to traditional owners and community members and to continue to meet the needs of the many individuals, companies and government departments that we work closely with on a daily basis to provide those essential services.